Updated on December 15, 2022

-In a prior how to obtain an abstract of judgment.
+In a prior blog post, we talked about how to obtain an abstract of judgment.
 An abstract of judgment is a written summary of a judgment that gives the public notice of the creditor’s judgment lien.
 An abstract of judgment may be recorded in the every county where the party that owes money (also known as the judgment debtor) currently has real property or may own real property in the future.
 If a property is sold, the lien will attach to the proceeds of the sale.
-The lien clouds title., we talked about
+The lien clouds title.

 An abstract of judgment may attach to many different types of interest in real property and is not limited to property to which the judgment debtor has legal title at the time the lien is recorded.
 Its wide reach creates some special issues that can create additional considerations for executing the lien.
 For example, an abstract of judgment can attach to the following:

 ● Real property that the judgment debtor subsequently acquires.

 ● The beneficial interest of a heir in the estate of a deceased person, so that the judgment creditor can collect after the heir’s interest vests sometime in the future.

 ● Real property that the judgment debtor transfers into a revocable living trust.

 Further, the power of the judgment lien can sometimes reach beyond the debtor and impact property that the debtor jointly owns with others: